 Writing is a significant part of our professional lives as faculty.
 We’re working on articles, grant proposals, books, teaching statements, blogs, or op-eds.
 Too often, however, we don’t have opportunities to talk about the process, our struggles, or to get feedback from readers outside (or even within) our own departments.
 It also can be difficult to find time to write given our other important commitments as teachers, mentors, and administrators.

-2) Write-on-site – faculty meet regularly to work on independent writing projects alongside other faculty;
+2) Write-on-site – participants meet at an agreed upon time and place to work on independent writing projects alongside other faculty

-3) Online accountability groups – faculty set goals and post their progress to an online forum.
+3) Accountability or “check-in” groups – faculty set goals and share their progress with other faculty (can be in person or virtual).
 Participants report back on their progress, and reporting to a group of peers increases their accountability to meet the outlined goals.

 Some groups form around specific topics (i.e. experiential education), type of writing (creative writing or public scholarship), or faculty cohort (new faculty, associate professors, women faculty).
 Writing groups form in September, December, and May.
 Please fill out this interest form if you’d like to participate in or lead a faculty writing group.